-Once dry, use acrylic craft paint to paint pendant charms.
-Paint one side and allow to dry before repeating with other side.
-A medium or fine-tipped paint marker also comes in handy to create easy patterns on your pendants.
+Once dry, use acrylic craft paint to paint your pendant charms.
+Paint one side and allow it to dry before repeating with the other side.
+A medium- or fine-tipped paint marker also comes in handy to create easy patterns on your pendants.
 I used mine to make polka dots, stripes, and other fun designs.

 Cut another length of cording.
-The length here will depend on how long you like your necklace with a few inches extra added for tying.
+The length here will depend on how long you like your necklace, with a few extra inches added for tying.
 I like my necklaces long, so I wanted my finished necklace to be about 24 inches.
-To allow room for tying the ends, I cut my cord to about 28 inches.
+To allow room for tying the ends, I cut my cord to 28 inches.

 Once you’ve mastered this necklace DIY, I would suggest making a few extra pendants to create an essential oil key chain diffuser as well.
 These make great gifts for friends who have long work commutes.